yak1ex/tinymp/README.md

 - [Karatsuba algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm) is experimentally implemented.
 Asymptotic behavior seems to follow theoretical formula but it can not outperform naive algorithm even for square of 10,000 digits (base-10).
 - Division algorithm is not smart.
 It tries a guess some times for each digits (base-2^32).
 - A solution for GCJ2019 QR Problem C using this class is provided as `gcj2019qr_c.cpp`.
-- Exception from this class means a logic error INSIDE this class.
+- Exception from this class means a logic error INSIDE this class, which is different from usual convention.

 Limitation
 ----------